 Shortlisted films to date have also featured in Ó Bhéal’s poetry-film touring programme, at a number of international film and literary festivals, to date including the Clare Island Film Festival, Belfast Film Festival, Stanzas in Limerick, the Cyclops festival in Kiev, Poemaria in Vigo, the Madeira Literary Festival (2018), Salerno Letteratura (2018), Cadence: Video Poetry Festival in Seattle (2019) and REEL Poetry festival, Houston, Tx (2025).

-International submissions are accepted for any poetry-film under ten minutes (English subtitles are required for non-english language films).
-Entries must have been completed within two years of the opening submission date (since 1st May 2023).
+International submissions are accepted for any poetry-film under 10 minutes (English subtitles are required for non-english language films).
+Entries must have been completed within two years of the opening submission date.
+For our 2026 competition, films must have been completed since 1st May 2024.

 Submissions will be open from 1st May – 31st August.
 Entries made outside of these dates cannot be considered.
 You may submit as many films as you like – each entry must convey a poem (present in its entirety, audibly and/or visually).